 We are currently looking for Early Learning Center employers, who are interested in bringing the benefits of Ticket to Teach, to their Center.

-- Interested ECE students and Early Childhood Educators are invited to join our virtual information session on Wednesday, May 27, at 5:30pm.
+- Interested ECE students and Early Childhood Educators are invited to apply on a rolling admissions timeline.

-- Applications for the Ticket to Teach Apprenticeship program are due online (form.jotform.com/ CuestaGrants/ECEapprentice) by noon on Monday, June 8, 2020.
+- Applications for the Ticket to Teach Apprenticeship program are available online at the top of this page.

 Will there be opportunities in the future to apply for Ticket 2 Teach?

 Yes!
-Cuesta College Early Childhood Education students and educators working at early learning sites in SLO county will have the opportunity to apply for the pre-apprentice and apprentice programs at the following times: June 2020, November 2020, May 2021, November 2021, and May 2022.
+Cuesta College Early Childhood Education students and educators working at early learning sites in SLO county can apply at any time using the link at the top of the page.